PdxCodeGuild/class_koala/3 JavaScript/docs/07 - Ajax and APIs.md

 })
 ```

+For more information on Axios and the full list of options, be sure to check out the [official documentation.](https://github.com/axios/axios)

 ### Other Ajax Syntax

 There is an older syntax for making an Ajax request that does not use `addEventListener`.
 It's much clunkier to write, but you might see it in the wild, so it's worth being familiar with.